gustavostuff/rgb-quake/README.md

 ```
 * Follow the instructions and enjoy!

-**PLEASE NOTE:** pak files are not included, you'll have to grab them from another Quake installation. *.pak files must be placed in ~/quake/ as follows:
+**PLEASE NOTE:** .pak files are not included, you'll have to grab them from another Quake installation.
+The files must be placed in ~/quake/ as follows:

 * ~/quake/id1/ - for the original Quake
 * ~/quake/mp1/ - for Scourge of Armagon